 Review and road test of the Ford Tourneo Custom

-Ford's improved Tourneo Custom offers acres of space in a cost effective package.
+Ford's Tourneo Custom offers acres of space in a cost effective package.
 If you need something bigger than a Galaxy, this could be just the ticket.
-Jonathan Crouch reports
+Jonathan Crouch drives it.

 Ten Second Review of the Ford Tourneo Custom

 Ford has a reputation for making some of the best people movers in the business.
-B-MAX, C-MAX, S-MAX and Galaxy all have their firm adherents but sometimes there's just no substitute for size.
-Sometimes, buyers need a size beyond what even a Galaxy full-size MPV can deliver.
-If you're doing some heavy hauling and need a vehicle to fit that particular bill, the latest Tourneo Custom with its smarter styling and more efficient EcoBlue engines could be the answer.
+Models like the S-MAX and the Galaxy both have their firm adherents but sometimes, buyers need a size beyond what even a Galaxy full-size MPV can deliver.
+If you're doing some heavy hauling and need a vehicle to fit that particular bill, the Tourneo Custom could be the answer.

-The chassis has been meticulously tuned for British conditions with beefy front and rear axles, bringing excellent levels of stability and control.
-The ultra-stiff body structure allows the suspension to do its work effectively without the usual van-like intrusions.
+The chassis has been tuned for British conditions with beefy front and rear axles, bringing decent levels of stability and control.
+The stiff body structure meanwhile, allows the suspension to do its work effectively without the usual van-like intrusions.
 There's even Torque Vectoring Control which reacts to the road surface 100 times per second.
 Using this information, it balances the amount of power delivered to each of the two front wheels, maximising grip and sharpening handling.
 And you thought all that was just for sports models.

 Design and Build

-To provide customers the ultimate flexibility in configuring and using the rear cabin, the Tourneo Custom is the only vehicle in its segment to offer six individual rear seats, with the ability to arrange the two rear rows in conference format for enhanced interaction between passengers.
+To provide customers the ultimate flexibility in configuring and using the rear cabin, the Tourneo Custom is one of the few vehicles in its segment to offer six individual rear seats, with the ability to arrange the two rear rows in conference format for enhanced interaction between passengers.
 Or you can set the cabin up with two rows of three seats facing forward.
-Standard on high series models, the six individual seats can each be folded flat, tumbled, stowed in a multiple locations or removed completely to maximise the luggage area or meet special business or lifestyle requirements.
+The individual seats can each be folded flat, tumbled, stowed in a multiple locations or removed completely to maximise the luggage area or meet special business or lifestyle requirements.